neo4j-partners/msk-framework-terraform/README.md

  - A NAT Gateway
  - Routes, Route Tables & Associations

-2 - Installs an MSK (Kafka) Cluster on AWS
+2) Installs an MSK (Kafka) Cluster on AWS

-3 - Installs 2 EC2 instances:
+3) Installs 2 EC2 instances:
  - An msk-client EC2 instance, which has the following things pre-installed (via a user-data script):
    - The kafka client application and libraries
    - A script called, ```create-topic.sh``` which creates a topic on the MSK (kafka) cluster
    - A client.properties file
  - A bastion EC2 instance, which can be used as a 'jump server' to connect from the internet to the msk-client EC2 instance (which resides in a private subnet)

+4) Creates the necessary IAM roles & policies

 ## Prerequisites